Amazon Faves

 Queen Emma Bridge

-The Queen Emma Bridge, also known as the “Swinging Old Lady” or just the “Floating Bridge,” is a floating pontoon bridge.
-Willemstad is split into several districts, each with its own unique character and attractions, and this bridge connects the Punda and Otrobanda districts.
-It is a short walk from the cruise port, taking less than 10 minutes, and there’s no cost to visit, as it’s a public area.
+It is a short walk from the cruise port, taking less than 10 minutes (again, taking you through Rif Fort), and there’s no cost to visit, as it’s a public area.
 This unique bridge swings open to allow ships to pass and offers stunning views of the harbor and cruise ships docked at the Mega Pier.

 Kura Hulanda Museum

-Located about a mile from the port, the Kura Hulanda Museum delves into the history of the African slave trade and Curaçao’s cultural heritage.
+Located about a mile from the port, the Kura Hulanda Museum explores the history of the African slave trade and Curaçao’s cultural heritage.
 It takes roughly 20 minutes to walk there.
 The museum charges an entry fee of around $10 USD.
 The exhibits are housed in a beautifully restored 19th-century merchant’s house, offering an immersive and educational experience.

 Curaçao Liquer Distillery